penborter/stretch/_pages/about.md

 Welcome, stretch out and make yourself comfortable.
 This is a live example of *Stretch* theme for Jekyll websites.
 A simple, flexible Jekyll theme for personal websites and blogs.
 See the [Github page](https://github.com/penborter/stretch) for further information.

-Dark / light themes: {% include theme_switch.html %}
+Dark / light theme switch --> {% include theme_switch.html %}

+Refer to the [README.md section on colour](https://github.com/penborter/stretch#two-colour-system) for how the two-colour theme works.

 You can find other parts of the template below: